constant-mihai/sctp-go/Readme.md

 wakeup per event instead, because readiness is discovered by whichever thread the runtime happens to be polling on.

-For this repo pinning can happen only after a message has been read and hashed.

 ### Do the messages have to be copied out of C?

 TODO; Disclaimer: this is llm generated and left here more as a reminder to myself on what can